matthewgiarra/marantz/2225/PE01/README.md

 ![PE01_schematic](https://user-images.githubusercontent.com/6032986/200488879-9dd9c354-ae6c-4e1c-b258-a5f0fd21bb11.png)

 ## Notes
+- CE21 and CE22 should be 3.3µF, not 33µF as they're listed in the service manual.
+- CE23 and CE24 are biopolar capacitors, which the service manual does not indicate.
-The first prototype board substituted the specified 7.5K resistors RE13 and RE14 with 4.7K 1% components.
+- The first prototype board substituted the specified 7.5K resistors RE13 and RE14 with 4.7K 1% components.
 The reason for the substitution was to mitigate clipping using aux input from a Macbook headphone jack, which was about 1.5VPP.